chobble-mirror/nixos-site-builder/README.md

-# ⚠️ NOTE: This is unmaintained - I'm not using Forgejo actions to build and push sites instead, it's much simpler! ⚠️
+# ⚠️ NOTE: This is unmaintained - I'm now using Forgejo actions to build and push sites instead, it's much simpler! ⚠️

 # NixOS Static Site Builder